sniklaus/softmax-splatting/README.md

 If you plan to process videos, then please also make sure to have `pip install moviepy` installed.

-The provided example script is using OpenCV to load and display images, as well as to read the provided optical flow file.
-An easy way to install OpenCV for Python is using the `pip install opencv-contrib-python` package.

 ## usage
 To run it on your own pair of frames, use the following command.